Updated: Jul 15

 So we are going back to the end of February, there is news about the whole new coronavirus, but on our little island of St. Lucia we are pretty much going about life as normal.
 One of our mares, Temperance just recently had a foal, a beautiful colt but with the worst conformation in his hind legs that I've ever seen.
 I'm worried that he won't develop properly and it's difficult for him to get up sometimes.
 He lies down often and I know it's to rest his legs.
 I'm researching as much as I can and I'm torn between being mortified at my findings but also hopeful that he still has a chance.

-Our landlord shows up at the the stables with a contractor, he's decided that he's going to knock down one of the buildings that we rent to build his home and he's laying out the markers.
+Our landlord shows up at the the stables with a contractor, he's decided that he's going to knock down one of the buildings that we rent to build apartments and he's laying out the markers.
 The landlord says in a couple months work will start so my focus goes back to our new little foal and his interest in making friends with his half sister.
 I know this little guy is going to be fine no matter what because despite his setback he's still looking to have some fun.
-A couple of days later the landlord shows up again and says hes going to knock down the concrete part of the building in two weeks and we should divert the plumbing to accommodate the bathroom and kitchenette into the wooden part of the building.
+A couple of days later the landlord shows up again and says hes going to knock down one section of the building in two weeks and we should divert the plumbing to accommodate the bathroom and kitchenette into another part of the building.
 Some colorful words pop into my head but they don't pass my lips, we don't have anywhere else to keep the horses and I know without hesitation he'll kick us out so I take a breath and keep my cool.

 Two days later the story changes drastically!
 The landlord shows up with a backhoe and begins demolition.
 We are literally ripping out the toilet and kitchenette sink while the building around us shakes.
 "Should I of cancelled the mother and daughter that are coming to ride in 20 mins!!??"
 I shout but get no response.
 It's a mad scramble getting all of Stefon's stuff out of the way and trying to close up the opening in the wooden wall that used to lead to the bathroom.
 There is a cloud of dust over the stables and a car pulls into the yard.
 That would be the guests now!
 JayR brings the horses out and we get them on as quickly as we can while the backhoe demolishes the kitchen and bathroom.
 A mass of noise and dust and the horses stay as cool as cucumbers.
 Thank God for that I think to myself with the biggest smile on my face as I wave them on their way down the trail, I hope it outshines the mess behind us.